abmes/UnityExtensions/readme.md

 A few things you should know when using the EnableDecoration() extension method:
 * The order is important.
 The first registration is used to satisfy the dependency.
 If it has a dependency on the same interface the next registration is used to satisfy it.
-* The decoration works only for registrations without a name
 * A type in the decorator chain can have other dependencies and they will be satisfied by the container
 * You can include a RegisterTypeByFactoryFunc in the decorator chain
 * **Very Important**.
 You must use the container returned by .EnableDecoration() for this extension to work.
 You should forget about the original container after you call .EnableDecoration().
 We suggest doing something like